-NASA Strips Of MPs Aisha Jumwa, Chris Wamalwa House Positions For Being "Disloyal" -
+Aisha Jumwa, Chris Wamalwa Among MPs Striped Of House Positions For Being "Disloyal" -

 “These members we are removing have shown that they are no longer going to subscribe to NASA,” stated Junet.

-Jumwa and Wamwalwa are perceived allies of Deputy President William Ruto, who opposes the handshake between President Uhuru Kenyatta and ODM leader Raila Odinga.
+The lawmakers are perceived allies of Deputy President William Ruto, who opposes the handshake between President Uhuru Kenyatta and ODM leader Raila Odinga.

+In his address on Thursday, Junet said the changes are meant to help President Kenyatta achieve government programmes and projects.

+Read Also: 12 People Seek Treatment After Consuming Poisonous Foods Linked With DP Ruto

 Email your news TIPS to news@kahawatungu.com or WhatsApp +254708677607.
 You can also find us on Telegram through www.t.me/kahawatungu